botbw/CZ4042-assign2/report.md

 - **Fine-tune** and **overfit**

   In our experiment, fine-tuning improve the accuracy from `2.7%` to `10.5%`.
 In some other cases, we also found fine-tuning might lead to a model downgrade and decrease the accuracy, especially when we train more epochs and the model gets overfitted.

+- **Possible improvement in future work**

+  Notice that the experiment results are all single runs.
+To get more concrete results we might need to run multiple times and calculate the statistics (i.e. mean and std).

+  We only test [0, `k`) classes without using a random discrete sampling.
+We might consider relabeling the dataset and do multiple experiments.

 ## Task 3: Visual prompt tuning on a vision transformer